How to start a recruitment agency

 Recruitment is a growing industry in the UK.

-It’s commercially attractive, too, generating total revenues of around £31.5billion each year and placing over 634,000 people into permanent roles in 2014/15.
+It’s commercially attractive, too, generating total revenues of around £41.3billion in 2022.

-But with more than 100,000 people working in recruitment services, there’s considerable competition for any recruitment agency start-up.
+But with almost 200,000 people working in recruitment services, there’s considerable competition for any recruitment agency start-up.

 What is a recruitment agency?